coop152/obsidian-vaults/Year 3/Giving Meaning To Programs/Confluence.md

 In order to accomplish this, we might try to replace $z$ with $sz$, but this requires some tricks to actually be alpha-equivalent and to not fall apart when performing capture-avoiding substitution.
 If we take the original iterator and replace the original $s$ and $z$ with new ones, we can safely do this:
 $$\lambda n.(\lambda z. \lambda s.n(sz)s)$$

 Lets use this to perform a more complicated operation.
-Namely, let's write a term that takes an iterator and returns the iterator with double the number of iterations.
-We can accomplish this by swapping the step case for a new one that applies the old step case twice
+Namely, let's write a term that takes an iterator and returns the iterator with double the number of iterations. ***CONTINUE FROM HERE***